Design and Digital Technologies

 STEAM CLUB

-Students’ are also able to apply for and be involved in the Para Hills West STEAM Club, where students will continue to develop their digital literacies and technology skills through participation in digital activities and competitions.
-The group usually works during 1 – 2 lunch time periods per week in the Resource Centre.
+Students are also able to be involved in the Para Hills West STEM Club, where students will continue to develop their digital literacies and technology skills through participation in digital and design activities.
+There are a group of year 5 students who are selected to be leaders of STEM club and they develop leadership skills by planning activities and supporting other students to participate.
+The group usually works during 2 lunch time periods per week in the Design and Digi Tech Room.